2 Minute Read:

 What Are the Effects of Smoking on Oral Treatments?

 Smoking restricts blood flow by contracting the arteries and veins.
-This makes healing after surgery and dental procedures more difficult.
+This makes healing after surgery and dental procedures more difficult and can lead to death.
 Plus, the tender areas of the mouth after surgery are more likely to get infected or irritated by the chemicals and nicotine of cigarette smoke.

 If you have a tooth extraction or are in the process of receiving a dental implant, your dentist will advise you to refrain from smoking, as this can lead to dry sockets, a painful condition that makes placing an implant difficult.